Addictively Creamy Yogurt Tzatziki Recipe – A Great Dip For Parties

-I am obsessed with all foods Mediterranean, and this healthy tzatziki recipe pretty much tops my list.
+I am obsessed with all foods Mediterranean, and this yogurt tzatziki pretty much tops my list.

 Do I dream of white buildings hovering over a deep blue ocean?
 Yes.